In This Section

 When two or more benefit plans work together to provide you with maximum coverage, it is referred to as Coordination of Benefits (COB).
 With COB, you submit a claim to your benefits carrier first for adjudication and payment and then you can submit a claim for the eligible outstanding amount to your spouse's plan or your second plan.
 Through COB you will receive up to the maximum eligible amount for eligible prescription drug, dental and health service benefits.

-The benefit year for postdoctoral scholar’s group is Jan.
+The benefit year for the postdoctoral scholar group is Jan.
 1 to Dec.
 31. On Jan.
-1 each year, the maximums or limitations are refreshed unless otherwise specified by Alberta Blue Cross.
+1 each year, the maximums or limitations are refreshed, unless otherwise specified by Alberta Blue Cross.

 Maximums under the health and dental plans are per individual.
 For example, if there is a combined maximum value for all dental services per benefit year, each individual participant can claim up to the maximum amount.